andreamari/polyquantum_test/ABOUT.md

 The approach of Polyquantum is also clearly inspired by the methodologies and the tools of [open-source software](https://en.wikipedia.org/wiki/Open-source_software).
 Indeed, both GitHub and the underlying Git system are state-of-the-art tools routinely used in open-source software development.
-The goal of Polyquantum is to apply the same methodologies and the same powerful tools that emerged in the field of open-source software into a different field: open scientific research.
+The goal of Polyquantum is to apply the same methodologies and the same powerful tools that emerged in the field of open-source software into the field of open scientific research.

 ## Aknowledgemnts
 I acknowledge useful discussions with Nathan Shammah and Will Zeng about the early-stage idea of the Polyquantum project.